Resources - e-PlanSoft

 If you're using electronic plan review software, the process looks a little bit different.
 It can be broken down into six smaller steps:

-2. The back office reviews the application to ensure it's acceptable to proceed.
+2. The back office reviews the application to ensure it meets the requirements to proceed.

-3. Assignments are distributed among the relevant groups.
+3. Review assignments are distributed among the relevant groups.

-Eplanning is a natural digital evolution of the plan review process.
-You can use eplanning — electronic plan review software — to handle all aspects of the plan review process.
+Electronic plan review is a natural digital evolution of the plan review process.
+You can use electronic plan review software to handle all aspects of the plan review process.

-There are many advantages eplanning has over traditional planning.
+There are many advantages electronic plan review has over traditional planning.
 The most notable are:

 • Real-time collaboration: With e-PlanReview®, everyone can work on the same plan set concurrently.
 All markups, comments and other changes are reflected instantaneously.

-• More precision: In traditional pen-and-paper plan sets, drawings are necessarily done by eye and can't be measured exactly. e-PlanReview® is a computerized solution, meaning everything is done with exact precision.
+• More precision: In traditional pen-and-paper plan sets, drawings are typically done by eye and can't be measured exactly. e-PlanReview® measurement tools allows for everything to be done with exact precision.
 There's no need to estimate how long a line should be.

-Traditional pen-and-paper plan reviews are still the norm for many, but with eplanning, the process can be made much more intuitive.
-The future of the plan review process is here and ready to be adopted by virtually any plan review service.
-See how easy it is.
+Traditional pen-and-paper plan reviews are still the norm for many, but with electronic plan review, the process can be made much more intuitive.